hinto-janai/festival/src/README.md

 ---

 ## Modularity
 `Festival`'s internals are more or less separated into "entities".
-Each "entity" in the system is its own thing, and really only passes messages to other parts in the system.
+Each "entity" in the system is its own thing, and only passes messages to/from `Kernel`.
 This approach was taken because:

 - Unit testing is easier
 - Plugging in different frontends becomes much easier